 The taste of Osetra caviar

-Tip: If Beluga is the “rare art piece,” Osetra is the “everyday masterpiece”—approachable luxury that complements your lifestyle.
+Tip: If Beluga is the "rare art piece," Osetra is the "everyday masterpiece" — approachable luxury that complements your lifestyle.

-🧬 How Are Beluga and Osetra Caviar Sourced and Processed?
+How Are They Sourced and Processed?

-The ethics behind Beluga
+The ethics behind Beluga Hybrid

 Haute Caviar's Osetra sourcing philosophy

-At Haute Caviar, we’ve built a sommelier-style curation system.
-We don’t farm—we curate.
+At Haute Caviar, we've built a sommelier-style curation system.
+We don't farm — we curate.
 Each season, we partner with select global harvesters who follow traditional Russian malossol methods, ensuring each tin reflects a perfect balance of freshness, salinity, and texture.

-Learn more about our ethical curation on our Our Story page.
+→ Learn more about our ethical curation on our Our Story page.

 Why is Beluga so expensive?